Guide

 4. Accidental damage

 However careful you and your tenants are, accidents will happen.
 ‘Accidental damage’ is damage that happens suddenly, due to an unintentional act from an unexpected and unforeseen action.
+Accidental damage, such as broken windows or damaged pipes, has been the third most common claim type at Total Landlord for all but one of the last five years.
 Around 80% of the accidental damage claims we see at Total Landlord are for ‘accidental loss’ scenarios, which includes things like a child kicking a ball through the window or a tenant banging a nail into a water pipe.
 One of the most common causes of accidental loss we see at Total Landlord is a tap being left running unattended.

 Tops tips to minimise accidental damage